-GW Law offers advising to its students and alumni on how to seek membership to various state bars.
-While this page is regularly updated, applicants are advised to confirm the information with the official web pages of the various state bars.
-It is each student's responsibility to research the bar admissions requirements for their intended jurisdiction.
+GW Law offers advising to its students and alumni seeking membership to various state bars.
+While this page is regularly updated, applicants are advised to confirm the information with the official web pages of the specific state bar in which they seek membership because the requirements for each state vary.
+It is each student's responsibility to research the specific bar admissions requirements for their intended jurisdiction.

 In order to obtain a license to practice law, almost all law school graduates must apply for bar admission through a state board of bar examiners.
 Most often this board is an agency of the highest state court in the jurisdiction, but occasionally the board is connected more closely to the state’s bar association.
 The criteria for eligibility to take the bar examination or to otherwise qualify for bar admission are set by each state.

 Licensing involves a demonstration of worthiness in two distinct areas: